-EU's GDPR data rules come into force
+US news sites unavailable in EU over GDPR

 Companies must also tell all affected users about any data breach, and tell the overseeing authority within 72 hours.

-Each EU member states must set up a supervisory authority, and these authorities will work together across borders to ensure companies comply.
+Each EU member state must set up a supervisory authority, and these authorities will work together across borders to ensure companies comply.

-The new chair of the European Data Protection Board Andrea Jelinek told the FT they expect cases to be filed "imminently".
+The new chairwoman of the European Data Protection Board, Andrea Jelinek, told the FT she expected cases to be filed "imminently".

 "If the complainants come, we will be ready," she said.

-Ireland's data regulator Helen Dixon also spoke to the newspaper, saying the country is ready to use "the full toolkit" against non-compliant companies.
+Ireland's data regulator Helen Dixon also spoke to the newspaper, saying the country was ready to use "the full toolkit" against non-compliant companies.

 Both Facebook and Twitter have their EU headquarters in Ireland.